Leitrim county football team

 The Leitrim county football team (/ˈliːtrəm/ LEE-trəm) represents Leitrim in men's Gaelic football and is governed by Leitrim GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Connacht Senior Football Championship, and the National Football League.

 Leitrim's home ground is Páirc Seán Mac Diarmada, Carrick-on-Shannon.
 The team's manager is Steven Poacher.

-Considered "Connacht's traditional minnows", Leitrim is never considered seriously as likely to win a major title.

-The team last won the Connacht Senior Championship in 1994 but has never won the All-Ireland Senior Championship or the National League.
+Considered "Connacht's traditional minnows", the team last won the Connacht Senior Championship in 1994 but has never won the All-Ireland Senior Championship or the National League.

 History

 Leitrim's football history has brought sparse reward.
 They first competed in the All-Ireland in the 1907 championship.
 They were beaten by Roscommon on a score of 0-03 to 0-01 in the Connacht semi-final in their first ever match.
 The county won its first ever match in the 1910 championship, beating Sligo in the Connacht quarter-final by 0-03 to 0-00.
 They were then beaten by Galway in the semi-final.

 Leitrim did not record another win until the 1914 championship.
 They beat Sligo by 5-07 0-02 to qualify for their first ever Connacht final but were beaten by Roscommon in the decider.
 In the semi-final of the 1924 Connacht Championship, Leitrim forced Mayo to a draw, then refused to play extra-time.
 Galway went on to be beaten in the final by Mayo following a replay.
 In 1927, with training from Sean O'Hehir, father of the veteran radio commentator Micheál and with the help of good fortune when Connacht semi-finalists Roscommon had to line out without five players whose car had broken down, Leitrim won their first ever Connacht title.
 Leitrim won the Connacht title and held Kerry to two points in the semi-final of the All-Ireland Senior Football Championship.

+They withdrew from Connacht championship (1934-1941) again (1950-1952).

 In the days of Cathal Flynn, Colin McNulty and Packie McGarty, both Connacht Railway Cup players, Leitrim lost four successive Connacht finals to Galway between 1957 and 1960, coming closest in 1958 when they equalised midway through the second half but were defeated by two points (Cathal Flynn scored 1-6).
 Flynn retired in 1966 from inter-county football while McGarty was at the end of his career when Leitrim were heavily beaten by a score 4-15 to 0-7 against Mayo in the Connacht final in 1967, scoring only one point from play.
 Leitrim won the National Football League Division 2 title and contested the 1959 NFL semi-final with a changed fullback line but were beaten by Derry by seven points.
 A new generation of Leitrim under-21 players hosted and nearly beat the great Kerry team at Carrick-on-Shannon in 1977 before losing by five points, 3-13 to 3-8.
 The expected breakthrough from Michael Martin and his men never happened.